Blendify/blender-manual/blender_docs/manual/rigging/constraints/relationship/floor.rst

-   As the constraint does not only define an uncrossable plane, but also a side of it which is forbidden to the owner, you can choose which side by enabling either the positive or negative normal axis...
-   E.g, by default (*Z*), the owner is stuck in the positive Z coordinates.
+   As the constraint does not only define an uncrossable plane, but also a side of it which is forbidden to the owner, you can choose which side by enabling either the positive or negative normal axis... e.g. by default *Z*, the owner is stuck in the positive Z coordinates.

 Space
    This constraint allows you to choose in which space to evaluate its owner's and target's transform properties.